 Most of the times are the same on the majority of calendars, but there may be a disparity between the starting times of Fajr and Esha.
 This is because they are based upon the appearance and disappearance of twilight.

 The position of the United Kingdom is globally above a latitude of 44 degrees.
 This means that during the summer months, between 24 May and 18 July, twilight does not fully disappear which particularly affects the starting time for Fajr, and also the times for Esha.
-This is a phenomenon known as persistent twilight.
+This is a phenomenon known as persistent twilight and can be illustrated in the graphic below which clearly shows how true night does not enter.

 It is for this reason, as Ramadan approached the summer months around 2011 some mosques convened meetings in order to seek solutions for it.
 The outcome was that London Central Mosque adopted a new timetable called the ‘London Unified Timetable’ which avoided persistent twilight and was based upon calculations.
-This was followed by most other centres as they based their timetables on London Central Mosque.
+This was followed by most other centres and organisations such as Hizb ul Ulama, as they based their timetables on London Central Mosque.
+Some organisations such as Wifaq ul Ulama continued to follow the traditional methods.

 Why does your Fajr time start so early?